 The easiest way is to let the extended description be part of the label element.
 This is the most robust method.
 You can also use the wai-aria attributes arialabelledby and aria-describedby, however, this will cause some users to miss the information.
-Whether this is a problem or not, it must be sorted out on a case-bycase basis since it depends on the situation and on which users the system is addressing.
+Whether this is a problem or not, it must be sorted out on a case-by-